memgraph/docs/cypher-manual/clauses/match.md

 +---------------------------+
 ```

-Since the dataset doesn't contain any nodes labeled as `Country` with a property `continent` with the value `Asia`, the `OPTIONAL MATCH` clause bypasses it and returns only non-empty sets.
+The `OPTIONAL MATCH` clause bypasses the empty set and the query returns only non-empty sets.
 Therefore, the output of the query is a list containing only the results of the first `MATCH` clause.

 ## Data set Queries